We Gotta Go Now: Epilogue: Rodeo Fuck

-In the grim aftermath of the Guy From Vought's display of power, the Guy From Vought spins the G-Men massacre as them having "travelled to another dimension to fight the forces of evil forever" before having the Pre-Wiz team of children disposed of in a shipping container dropped off the coast of Iceland (using different teams of Red River personnel "so that no one's ever aware of the final consequences of their particular role", viewing it as more efficient than "recruiting outright sociopaths").
-Meanwhile, still reeling from the Guy From Vought's display of power, Butcher and Hughie discuss the morality of the massacre on a train back home, the Frenchman tries and fails to convince the Female not to take on more contract killing work in working out her rage, and Mother's Milk and Sheriff Rog talk about telling Wilhelm the truth about what happened to Grace (Silver Kincaid).
+In the grim aftermath of the Guy from Vought's display of power, the Guy from Vought spins the G-Men massacre as them having "travelled to another dimension to fight the forces of evil forever" before having the Pre-Wiz team of children disposed of in a shipping container dropped off the coast of Iceland (using different teams of Red River personnel "so that no one's ever aware of the final consequences of their particular role", viewing it as more efficient than "recruiting outright sociopaths").
+Meanwhile, still reeling from the Guy from Vought's display of power, Butcher and Hughie discuss the morality of the massacre on a train back home, the Frenchman tries and fails to convince the Female not to take on more contract killing work in working out her rage, and Mother's Milk and Sheriff Rog talk about telling Wilhelm the truth about what happened to Grace (Silver Kincaid).
 Later in the day, Kessler returns home to Butcher waiting for him: his hard drive is revealed correspondence between Rayner and Silver Kincaid, Rayner having recruited the Supe to spy on Godolkin after he had her lobotomise Nubia, believing the G-Men were going "too far" and becoming "unstable", before the guilt drove her to suicide, Rayner having then sent in Butcher and the Boys on a "pissed off" whim.
-At Vought Tower, the Guy From Vought informs the Homelander that he and the Seven will now be considered the "Number One source of revenue" for Vought and that "direct action" against Butcher and the Boys is now "back on the table".
+At Vought Tower, the Guy from Vought informs Homelander that he and the Seven will now be considered the "Number One source of revenue" for Vought and that "direct action" against Butcher and the Boys is now "back on the table".
 That night in bed, Hughie cries into Annie's arms over what happened to the G-Men.
 In Rayner's office as Butcher and Rayner have hate sex, Butcher threatens to kill her husband, her two children, and then her if she ever puts any of them in "the firin' line" again.